-If two or more Potential Opening Prices for the affected series would satisfy the maximum quantity criterion and leave contracts unexecuted, the Opening Price will be either the lowest executable bid or highest executable offer of the largest sized side.25 This, again, bases the Potential Opening Price on the maximum quantity that is executable.
-The Potential Opening Price calculation is bounded by the away market price that cannot be satisfied with the Exchange routable interest.26 The Exchange does not open with a trade that trades through another market.
+If two or more Potential Opening Prices for the affected series would satisfy the maximum quantity criterion and leave contracts unexecuted, the Opening Price will be either the lowest executable bid or highest executable offer of the largest sized side.26 This, again, bases the Potential Opening Price on the maximum quantity that is executable.
+The Potential Opening Price calculation is bounded by the better away market price that cannot be satisfied with the Exchange routable interest.27 The Exchange does not open with a trade that trades through another market.
 This process, importantly, breaks a tie by considering the largest sized side and away markets, which are relevant to determining a fair Opening Price.

 The system applies certain boundaries to the Potential Opening Price to help ensure that the price is a reasonable one by identifying the quality of that price; if a welldefined, fair price can be found within these boundaries, the option series can open at that price without going through a further PDM.
 Proposed Rule 701(h), "Opening with Trade," provides the Exchange will open the option series for trading with a trade of Exchange interest only at the Opening Price, if certain conditions described below take place.
 The first condition is provided in proposed Rule 701(h)(1), the Potential Opening Price is at or within the best of the Pre-Market BBO and the ABBO.
 The second condition is provided for in Rule 701(h)(2), the Potential Opening Price is at or within the non-zero bid ABBO if the Pre-Market BBO is crossed.
 The third provision is provided for in proposed Rule 701(h)(3), where there is no ABBO, the Potential Opening Price is at or within the Pre-Market BBO which is also a Quality Opening Market.
+For the purposes of calculating the midpoint the Exchange will use the better of the Pre-Market BBO or ABBO as a boundary price.

-$[\]frac{25}{25}$ See proposed Rule 701(g)(2).
+$[\]frac{26}{26}$ See proposed Rule 701(g)(2).

-$[\]underline{See}$ proposed Rule 701(g)(3).
+$[\]frac{27}{\text{See}}$ proposed Rule 701(g)(3).

 These boundaries serve to validate the quality of the Opening Price.
-Proposed Rule 701(h) provides that the Exchange will open with a trade as long as it is within the defined boundaries regardless of any imbalance.
+Proposed Rule 701(h) provides that the Exchange will open the option series for trading with an execution at the resulting Potential Opening Price, as long as it is within the defined boundaries regardless of any imbalance.
 The Exchange believes that since the Opening Price can be determined within a well-defined boundary and not trading through other markets, it is fair to open the market immediately with a trade and to have the remaining interest available to be executed in the displayed market.
-Using a boundarybased price counterbalances opening faster at a less bounded and perhaps less expected price and reduces the possibility of leaving an imbalance.
+Using a boundary-based price counterbalances opening faster at a less bounded and perhaps less expected price and reduces the possibility of leaving an imbalance.